Interview: Ted Doering

 Lifestyle: Many of us are now raising our kids as second generation Third Eye Blind fans.
 Is there a special moment that you had with your kids that came about because you’ve become a family of fans?

-Lifestyle: What’s your favorite line of the Mission Statement and why?
+Lifestyle: What’s your favorite line of the Mission Statement?

 Lifestyle: What does living a “3EB Lifestyle” mean to you?